yukihito23/Exile_Scavenge/README.md

 >
 > This file comes in action if you create a crafting scavange class that will require a item/weapon/tool
 > to get a item back from the source.
-> Take a look at the Waters and Cinderblogs classes within CfgExileScavenge.cpp to get a example for creating such a class.
+> Take a look at the Waters and Cinderblocks classes within CfgExileScavenge.cpp to get a example for creating such a class.
 > In short words this file contains crafting recipes that will be used for crafting scavange classes.
 > You can find more information and examples in the file.